 Once my friend from Bombay was in town, we got on the famous Ranikhet Express to Kathogodam, a small and last railway station, after which one has to go through a 3-4 hour drive to Almora in a bus/taxi.
 The taxi guys usually charge 200-300 INR per person.
 The bus might be cheaper but never tried it.
 The ride is beautiful, and one gets excellent views of the Kumaon Mountains all the way.
 Once in Almora, you’ll have to take another taxi/bus to travel further to Kasardevi or Kalimath, the quaint villages the hills around which are famously called Cranks Ridge.
 One can drive down from Delhi/Dehradun as well depends on what kind of time you have and what trip you are looking for at the time.

 There are quite a few homestays and guesthouses on both sides of the road from Kalimath towards Binsar.
 Mohan’s and Dolma’s Guesthouse are quite good.
 Dolma’s is cheap accommodation but nice and clean.
-Mohan’s got a more experience centered where you got full glass windows in your rooms and fireplace with friendly room service.
-It is more a resort kind of thing whereas Dolma’s is a sweet and clean guest house run by peaceful Tibetan folks.
+Mohan’s got a more experience centered where you got full glass windows in your rooms and a fireplace with friendly room service.
+It is more a resort kind of thing whereas Dolma’s is a charming and clean guest house run by peaceful Tibetan folks.
 If one wants to feel the local style of living, there are quite a few homestays run by locals as well.
-They usually prefer backpackers who’d stay for a more extended amount of time, as that means a continuous income, but they will let out a room for a few days also.
+They usually prefer backpackers who’d stay for a more extended amount of time, as that means a continuous income, but they will let out a room for a few days.